Prep School includes girls from Year 3 to Year 6.

 Studying places, the human processes which shape them and the people who live in them in Geography helps to equip girls with an understanding and appreciation of the world in which they live.
 We hope the girls will develop a strong sense of their own place in the world as well as a sense of other people’s cultures and traditions.
 Pupils are encouraged to consider real world issues, their own values and their responsibilities to others and the environment.

 In RE girls study the major religions of the world and are encouraged to talk about their own beliefs and values and seek to understand those of others.
 We explore challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong, and what it means to be human.
-Through classroom discussion, PSHE lessons and assemblies we promote mutual respect and tolerance in our culturally diverse world.
+Through classroom discussion, PSHE lessons, assemblies and guest speakers we promote mutual respect and tolerance in our culturally diverse world.

 Here at Glendower, we want our girls to be able to use, express themselves and develop their ideas through computing and ICT (information and communication technology) – at a level suitable for the future workplace and as active participants in a digital world.
 Computing is embedded throughout the curriculum and e-safety is at the heart of our teaching.
 Girls are taught to use technology safely, respectfully and responsibly.